nickhudkins/pgan-tools/README.md

 `$ npm install`

+The installation process WILL complain about some peerDependencies:
+  - erlpack@hammerandchisel/erlpack#master
+  - node-opus@^0.2.0
+  - opusscript@^0.0.1
+  - uws@^0.12.0

+  They are NOT required for our use, as we do not use Voice / Video APIs of Discord

 You'll want to create a `.env` file to put some secrets (and config options) inside.

 ## You're Done!